doitez2/Kim-Neul-Do/README.md

-# Kim Neul Do
+# Dio Azmi Saputra

 Hello People,

-I'm Collage Student Of Sriwijaya University From Indonesia.
+I'm Collage Student, Computer Engineering Of Sriwijaya University From Indonesia I Want To Learn About Network Security For My Thesis.
-I'll Trying Learn How To Code.
-Try To Find Some Bug, New Features Or Try To Find Another Problem.
+"Visualization Ransomware Packet's By Using Deep Packet Inspection Method".

 Thanks.